 In a landmark piece of legislation, Section 54 (s54) of the UK Modern Slavery Act 2015 created a duty for companies to set out the steps they’ve taken to ensure modern slavery isn’t lurking in their businesses and wider supply chains.

-In 2020 Rathbones launched Votes Against Slavery, a collaborative campaign that by 2024 involved 154 investors.
-Participants threaten to vote against a company’s annual financial statement and report if it’s failed to meet the demands of s54.
+In 2020 Rathbones launched Votes Against Slavery, a coalition of investors.
+Its members consider voting against a company’s annual financial statement and report if it’s failed to meet the demands of s54.

-In 2022, the campaign won ‘Stewardship Initiative of the Year’ in the annual PRI awards.
+In 2022, the campaign won ‘Stewardship Initiative of the Year’ in the annual Principles for Responsible Investment (PRI) awards & ‘ESG Engagement Initiative of the Year EMEA’ in 2024 for the Environmental Finance Awards.